50 Shades of GATE: Beyond Party Politics and Ole Talk – A Student Perspective

 – Dr. Gaylene Holdup, Scholarship and Advanced Training Division, Ministry of Education

-– Two (2) Finance Ministry representatives
+– 2 Ministry of Finance representatives

-– Planning and Development Ministry representative
+– Ministry of Planning and Development representative

 – Labour and Small Enterprise Ministry representative